 Even if your company doesn’t work with heavy machinery or other hazards that will require specialised training, it’s a wise idea to insist that all employees take some kind of health and safety training program in order to improve their knowledge on the subject and make it easier for them to keep the workplace a safe place for everybody to be.

 Basic health and safety courses are usually sufficient, and these can be done from the workplace or the comfort of the employee’s own home.
 Certain companies, for example, those working with additional hazards or vulnerable people, will need to provide their employees with additional industry-specific training.
 There is a range of health and social care courses available at findcourses.co.uk, which you may find useful for your staff or yourself.
-Check out the site for courses on safe medication handling, GDPR, learning difficulties, safeguarding, and more.
+Check out the site for courses on safe medication handling, GDPR, learning difficulties, safeguarding, how to run a home cleaning service for startups, and more.

 #5.
 Offer First Aid Training: